Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 Your financial planner checklist starts with asking the planner or the advisor how long s/he has been in practice and the number and types of companies with which s/he has been associated.
-Ask the financial planner or advisor to briefly describe his or her work experience and how it relates to his or her current practice.
+Ask the financial planner to briefly describe his or her work experience and how it relates to his or her current practice.

-Choose financial planner or advisor who has experience counselling individuals on their financial needs in all or any of the seven aspects of the financial planning areas such as 1) Legal Aspects 2) Estate Planning 3) Insurance 4) Finances 5) Taxation 6) Investment and 7) Retirement.
+Choose financial planner who has experience counselling individuals on their financial needs in all or any of the seven aspects of the financial planning areas such as 1) Legal Aspects 2) Estate Planning 3) Insurance 4) Finances 5) Taxation 6) Investment and 7) Retirement.

 2. What are your qualifications?